Introduction

 You will be asked to agree to these terms of use when applying for a verified identity.
 Please read and understand them.
 If you choose to continue with your application and accept these terms, the terms of use will form an agreement between you and DIA for the use of your verified identity.

-These terms of use address or refer to the following matters below:
+These terms of use cover the matters below:

 • use of your verified identity